-This escorted small group expedition promises to be one of those life-changing, extraordinary experiences, as we venture into the rarefied, winter world of Trans-Himalayan landscapes, exotic wildlife, remote mountain villages and age-old cultures.
+This exciting expedition itinerary promises to be one of those life-changing, extraordinary experiences, as we venture into the rarefied, winter world of Trans-Himalayan landscapes, exotic wildlife, remote mountain villages and age-old cultures.

 No mountaineering experience is required but you will need to be a reasonable hiker and in good health.
 The expedition will be accompanied by expert trackers and a support team of chefs, porters and guides.
 Much of the time we will travel by vehicle, but we will also explore on foot.
 Then returning to lower altitudes further south we will visit renowned Bandhavgarh National Park for a tiger safari.
 Other highlights during the tour will be the ancient monasteries and palaces of Leh, and the famous temples of Khajuraho.